couchbase/docs-operator/clusterStatusGuide.md

 Note: It is also possible for a MemberRemoved event to be generated when an auto-failover occurs and a member is replaced by a new member.

 The ```Conditions``` section of the status is also updated as the operator works to resolve changes to cluster spec size or failures.
 Important condition to check when scaling are:
- * Balanced: Denoting whether data is equally distributed across all nodes in the cluster
+ * Balanced: Denoting whether data is equally distributed across all nodes in the cluster.
- * Available: Denoting whether all members are up and all VBuckets are available
+ * Available: Denoting whether all members are up and all VBuckets are available.
- * Scaling: Denoting whether cluster is currently scaling
+ * Scaling: Denoting whether cluster is currently scaling.

 See [conditionsAndEvents](conditionsAndEvents.md) for more information about these conditions and their statuses.